Nohra2005/AUBoutique/README.md

 - **Standard Libraries**:
   - `socket`: For managing network connections.
   - `json`: For encoding and decoding client-server communication.
-  - `sqlite3`: For lightweight database management.
+  - `sqlite3`: For database management.
-  - `threading`: For handling asynchronous operations like message listening.
+  - `threading`: For handling asynchronous operations like response listening.
   - `datetime`: For managing and formatting dates in the application.
-  - `time`: For delaying operations in asynchronous loops.
+  - `time`: For delaying operations in loops.
 ---

 ## Notes
 - The client and server must run on the same network for testing.
 - Ensure the database file `auboutique.db` is always available in the server's working directory.
-- Pickup schedules for purchases are automated to two days after the transaction date, at 8:00 AM.
+- Pickup schedules for purchases are automated to two days after the transaction date.

 ---

-Feel free to reach out for any clarifications or further enhancements to the project!